The Secret War of Lisa Simpson: Reception

 The episode originally aired on May 18, 1997, as the season finale, along with a rerun of "The Springfield Files."
 The episode was mistakenly anticipated by some as being about Lisa launching "a legal battle" to enroll at the military school.
 In its original broadcast, "The Secret War of Lisa Simpson" finished 47th in ratings for the week of May 12–18, 1997, with a Nielsen rating of 8.3, equivalent to approximately 8.1 million viewing households.
 It was the second highest-rated show on the Fox network that week, following The X-Files.

 Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, disliked the episode, writing that it was "very dull" and that Dafoe was not used well.
 However, Dafoe is one of show runner Josh Weinstein's favorite guest stars.
 Ian Johnson argued Dafoe's casting was "rare" and "somewhat offbeat".

 Journalist Raju Mudhar also wrote that in this episode, "The Simpsons have succinctly laid out our eventual future."
 This referred to the rise of robots in the real world and the quote from this episode:

 "The wars of the future will not be fought on the battlefield or at sea.
 They will be fought in space, or possibly on top of a very tall mountain.
 In either case, most of the actual fighting will be done by small robots.
-And as you go forth today remember always your duty is clear: To build and maintain those robots."
+And as you go forth today remember always your duty is clear: To build and maintain those robots."In the episode Marge sends a recording of herself singing "You Are My Sunshine" to Lisa.
+Sam Scott of Looper called it "one of the most powerful moments of melancholy beauty in a series that got them down to an art form."